ticotheps/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to slow down attackers?

+    The bcryptjs library slows down attackers by giving them another piece of information required to hack your hashed password: accumulative hashing rounds.
+This is the number of times that your password was hashed using a specific hashing algorithm.
+Therefore, instead of the attacker just needing the hash and the algorithm used, NOW, the attacker needs to have: the hash, the algorithm used, AND the total number of rounds that were used to generate the hash.

 1. What are the three parts of the JSON Web Token?